ronaldoussoren/py2app/doc/options.rst

   --emulate-shell-environment emulate the shell environment in a Terminal window --qt-plugins            comma-seperated list of Qt plugins to include in a
                           application using PyQt4.
+  --matplotlib-backends   comma-seperated list of matplotlib backends to include
+                          in an application using that library.
+The default is to include all of matplotlib.
+Use '*' to include all backends, and '-' to only include backends that are explicitly imported.